superjesse07/multimedia-retrieval/README.md

 then run `feature_extraction.py`

-If you want to collect the mesh data into a csv file you need to install python 3.9 with openmesh and use it to run `parse_meshes.py`
+If you want to collect the mesh data into a csv file you need to install python 3.9 with openmesh and use it to run `parse_meshes.py`.
+The result of this is in `dataset.csv`

 Run `knn_tsne.py` to see the tsne graph.